IBM/MAX-Human-Pose-Estimator/README.md

 other associated body part.
 The pose lines are assembled into full body poses for each of the humans detected in the image.

-The model is based on the TF implementation of [OpenPose model](https://github.com/ildoonet/tf-pose-estimation).
+The model is based on the open source [TF implementation of OpenPose model](https://github.com/ildoonet/tf-pose-estimation).
 The code in this repository deploys the model as a web service in a Docker container.
 This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/exchanges/models/).